dasesu/config/nvim/README.md

-# My nvim installation and configuration
+# My nvim installation, configuration and some comments

-This is basically a copy of one of the Christian Chiarulli (Chris@machine) configuration with a few variations.
+This is basically a copy of one of the Christian Chiarulli's (Chris@machine) configuration with a few variations.
+The idea is keep it simple, use the christian's structure with which i feel ocnfortable and adapt it for my use.

 ### Download and install nvim
-Downloading the lastes neovim release (neovim 0.10 at the current date 26/09/24)
+Download the lastes neovim release (neovim 0.10 at the current date 26/09/24)
 ```
 curl -LO https://github.com/neovim/neovim/releases/latest/download/nvim.appimage
 chmod u+x nvim.appimage